RicoJia/ricojia.github.io/_posts/2022/2022-01-20-deep-learning-optimizations-2.markdown

     </p>
 </div>

-The main idea is: If normalization is effective with input data to improve over learning, why can't we do that during the training?
+**The main idea is**: If normalization is effective with input data to improve over learning, why can't we do that during the training?
 We have seen that we normalize the input data based on their average and mean.
 Given an input `(N, C, H, W)`, we can normalize across the `C` channel to achieve uniform results.
 For example, if we have `N` pictures with `HxW` RGB channels, the Batch norm will be:

 1. Add up all pixel values across all `N` pictures on the R channel.
 Then, divide by the sum by `NxHxW`.
 This will give us one number
 1. Repeat the above for G and B channels.